 Don’t Miss the Gumbo Limbo Trail (MM-3.7)

 This is a 0.4-mile trail through a tropical hardwood hammock.
-This trail is less traveled compared to the Anhinga.
+This trail is less traveled compared to the Anhinga Trail.
 The trail is asphalt-paved and wheelchair accessible.
 There are interpretive plaques placed throughout the trail detailing the flora and fauna.
-They label many of the trees so you can learn their names.
+They label many of the trees so that you can learn their names.
 On the trail are a few solution holes.
 These are formed gradually over time when acidic water erodes or is dissolves the karst limestone.
 A cool walk to escape the heat of the day, however, mosquitoes are always present in wetland environments.

-Pinelands Trail a Diverse Landscape (MM-6.8)
+Pinelands Trail: a Diverse Landscape (MM-6.8)

 Cypress Dome Boardwalk – Pa-hay-okee Overlook Trail (MM-14.2)

-A Walk in the “Jungle”- Mahogany Hammock Trail (MM-21.8)
+A Walk into the “Jungle”- Mahogany Hammock Trail (MM-21.8)

 Paurotis Pond Picnic Area-Nesting Bird Rookeries (MM-24.6)

 Located 24-miles from the main park entrance in Homestead, Paurotis Pond is a good place to stop and eat a picnic lunch.
 There are three tables near the shoreline of the pond.
 Occasionally, the area is seasonally closed for fishing and canoeing due to nesting birds on the island.
 We saw so many species of birds here.
 White Ibis, Snowy Egret, Roseate Spoonbill, Wood Stork, Little Blue Heron, Black-Crowned Night Heron, Great Blue Heron, Great Egret, and Anhinga, to name just a few.
-This aquatic habitat is a crucial nesting area for the endangered Wood Stork.
+This aquatic habitat is a crucial nesting area for the endangered wood stork.

-Mosquitoes are always problematic in the Everglades, however, in the dry season, they can be tolerable.
+Mosquitoes are always problematic in the Everglades; however, in the dry season, they can be tolerable.
 We enjoyed our picnic and cast a few lures before continuing on our journey south towards Flamingo.

 Explore the 9-Mile Pond Canoe Trail (MM 26.5)